infinum/frontend-handbook/React/Testing best practices.md

 );
 ```

-With this setup, we are sure that each component we're testing will have it's own cache, so we don't have to manually clear cache before each test.
+With this setup, we are sure that each component we're testing will have its own cache, so we don't have to manually clear the cache before each test.

 Check out [this issue](https://github.com/vercel/swr/issues/781) and [this answer](https://github.com/vercel/swr/issues/781#issuecomment-952738214) that explains fixing the known problem.